Sandstorm-Station/Sandstorm-Station-13-wiki/README.md

 The website supports multiple languages using a localization system.
 The language-specific content is stored in the `localization/` folder as JSON files.
 Currently, there are two languages supported: English (`en.json`) and Portuguese (`pt.json`).

-When a user visits the site, they can pass a `?lang=` query parameter in the URL to change the language.
-For example, `localhost?lang=pt` would load the website in Portuguese.
+When a user visits the site, they pass a `?lang=` query parameter in the URL to change the language.
+For example, `localhost?lang=pt` would load the local copy of the website in Portuguese.

 Example of a localization JSON file:
 ```json